RMYazdi/Tips/README.md

-The repository, offers various tips to boost your projects.
+The repository introduces various tips to boost your projects.